nextgis/qgis_osminfo/README.md

 Even if there no actual features in the project.
 ![Example1](/img/example1.png)

-##Check out geometries of found feature
+##Check out geometries of a found feature
 ![Example2](/img/example2.png)

-##Zoom in to geometries of a enclosing relation
+##Zoom in to geometries of an enclosing relation
 ![Example3](/img/example3.png)

 License